JPKusumi/GreenfieldPQC/README.md

 5. **Bob Decrypts and Enjoys**: Bob uses the same shared Kusumi512 key to decrypt the photos and verify the Poly1305 tag.
 If everything checks out, he sees the images perfectly.
 If not, he knows something's fishy.

 In the end, Alice and Bob's communication is quantum-safe from the start (thanks to Kyber) and blazing fast for the bulk data (thanks to Kusumi512's efficiency).
-This hybrid approach—post-quantum key exchange plus symmetric encryption—is the gold standard for future-proofing, enabled by this GreenfieldPQC toolkit for .NET developers.
+This hybrid approachï¿½post-quantum key exchange plus symmetric encryptionï¿½is the gold standard for future-proofing, enabled by this GreenfieldPQC toolkit for .NET developers.
 If quantum threats escalate, they're ready!

 ### How to Implement the End-to-End Example

 To implement the Alice and Bob scenario in C#, we'll use Kyber for quantum-safe key exchange, SHA512 to derive a 512-bit symmetric key from Kyber's 256-bit shared secret, and Kusumi512Poly1305 for authenticated bulk encryption (AEAD mode).
 This ensures confidentiality, integrity, and authenticity.

-Assume Alice and Bob have a way to exchange data (e.g., via files or a network channel—out of scope here).
+Assume Alice and Bob have a way to exchange data (e.g., via files or a network channelï¿½out of scope here).
 We'll use level 1024 for Kyber (high security) and focus on synchronous methods for simplicity.
 Use using statements for disposal.

 #### Alice's Code (Generate Key Pair, Send Public Key, Receive Ciphertext, Derive Key, Encrypt Data)
 ```csharp